-Students minoring in Law Enforcement, Corrections, Forensic Investigations or Security Administration are not required to take the Senior Seminar mandated for majors concentrating in those areas.
+Students minoring in Law Enforcement, Corrections, Forensic Investigations or Security Administration are not required to take the Senior Seminar mandated for majors exception of CJ 302 Research Methods.

-Students from outside the College of Criminal Justice who minor in Law Enforcement, Corrections, Forensic Investigations or Security Administration must take CJ 101 and the introductory course for their minor (CJ 200, CJ 202, FI 201 or SA 203) in addition to the courses displayed within each concentration (except for 495).
+Students from outside the Department of Criminal Justice who minor in Law Enforcement, Corrections, Forensic Investigations or Security Administration must take CJ 101 and the introductory course for their minor (CJ 200, CJ 202, FI 201 or SA 203) in addition to the courses displayed within each concentration (except for 495).

-Students from outside the College of Criminal Justice who are minoring in Criminal Justice must take the courses displayed within the CJ core curriculum with the exception of CJ 302 Research Methods.
+Students from outside the Department of Criminal Justice who are minoring in Criminal Justice must take the courses displayed within the CJ core curriculum with the